Polska Cerekiew

-The village has a population of 1,429.

 History

-During World War II, the Germans operated the E253 and E287 forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs in the village.
+During World War II, the German administration operated the E253 and E287 forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs in the village.
+19 Polish citizens were murdered by Nazi Germany in the village during the war.

 Sights

 The landmarks of Polska Cerekiew are the Renaissance castle and the Church of the Assumption of the Virgin Mary.

 Demographics

 There is a German minority in the village.